andrewhuhh/gpt-discord-bot/README.md

 9. Run the python file!

 PS.
 If you don't want to talk to the bot in the server, DMing it works too.
+PS.
+As of 4/10/2023, the bot doesn't have session capability, meaning it doesn't have any memory of messages aside from the latest one.